Getting Started with KW47-LOC

 3.2 Build and Flash Application using MCUXpresso for VS Code

-1. Find the activity bar in the left-hand bar and click it to open it, then once it's open, go to the explorer and open the "Project" tab
+1. Find the activity bar in the left-hand bar and click it to open it, then once it's open, go to the explorer and open the "PROJECTS" tab

 2. Build and flash application using MCUXpresso IDE - step 1